The Scatty Mum

 • Carrots- These form the main part of the dish along with the green beans.
 I have used standard carrots but you can also use Chantenay carrots, also known as baby carrots, which are the short stubby ones and cut them in half lengthways.

-• Green Beans - I have used string green beans, but French beans work just as well.
+• Green Beans - I have used string green beans, but you can substitute with French beans as these work just as well.

-• Fresh Rosemary - Try and use fresh if you have it, however you can use dried if you prefer.
+• Fresh Rosemary - Try and use fresh if you have it, however, you can use dried rosemary if you prefer.
 Just remember to use half the amount, as dried herbs have a stronger flavour.

-• Garlic - Works beautifully with the veggies and rosemary.
+• Garlic - Garlic works beautifully with the veggies and rosemary.
+Add more cloves if you love garlic as much as me!

 chopped carrots, red onion & garlic on a chopping board with a knife.

-Start by preparing the veggies.
-Chop the carrots into small batons.
-I like to make them about finger size.
-This way they will cook in the same time as the green beans.
+Begin by chopping the carrots into small batons.
+I like to make them slightlu smaller than finger size.
+This way they will cook at the same time as the green beans.
+Trim the ends of the green beans, and finely slice the red onion.
+Crush the garlic using a garlic press or finely chop it.

-Place all the veggies on a baking sheet, then pick the leaves from the rosemary, discarding the twigs and sprinkle over the vegetables.
+Step 2: Next, place all the prepared veggies on a baking sheet.
+Take the rosemary, remove the leaves from the twigs, and sprinkle the leaves over the vegetables.

 raw carrots, green beans and red onion in a baking tray with a wooden spoon in the tray.